 Award of Merit

 THC’s Award of Merit recognizes organizations or individuals involved in preserving Texas' cultural and historical resources.
 This award is a wonderful way to recognize outstanding service within your CHC.
 It is sponsored, prepared, and issued by the THC but presented by the nominating party or local official.
-When scheduling events associated with this award, please allow four weeks for the nomination to be received, evaluated, and issued (if approved) by the THC Award Committee.
+When scheduling events associated with this award, please allow six weeks for the nomination to be received, evaluated, and issued (if approved) by the THC Award Committee.

 Reasons to nominate an individual for an Award of Merit: